Melissa Claire Egan

 Melissa Claire Egan is an American actress, best known for her roles as Annie Lavery on All My Children and Chelsea Lawson on The Young and the Restless.

 Early years

-Egan was born to Mary and Dennis Egan, and is the middle child.
+Egan was born to Mary and Dennis Egan, the middle of three children.
 She has two brothers, Ryan and Scott.
 She was raised Roman Catholic.
-Egan graduated from the University of North Carolina at Chapel Hill with a B.A. in Dramatic Art.

 Career

 Egan has guest starred on such television series as Dawson's Creek and One Tree Hill.
 Her debut film role was as Ali Court in the 2005 movie, Wrestling.
-On July 10, 2006, she debuted on the daytime soap opera All My Children as runaway mother Annie Novak Chandler.
+On July 10, 2006, she debuted on the daytime soap opera All My Children as a runaway mother Annie Novak Chandler.
 Coincidentally, one of Egan's first acting appearances was on All My Children at age 12, playing an extra.